Legal-AI-Benchmark-Italia/MERL-T/src/data_lab/ner/README.md

 While there are some gaps in the current implementation, particularly in the integration between the NER system and the annotation interface, these can be addressed through targeted improvements as outlined in the development roadmap.

-With these enhancements, the NER module will serve as a robust preprocessing component for the MERL-T system, extracting the legal entities that guide the rules
+With these enhancements, the NER module will serve as a robust preprocessing component for the MERL-T system, extracting the legal entities that guide the rules module and contributing to the overall goal of democratizing access to legal information.